 One such story included a chemical executive voicing his frustrations over the fact the company manages shipments by region, not globally.
-As a result, each region operates in its own silos.
-Each region with their own system, own logistics providers, with different contracts, all of which don’t “talk” to each other.
+As a result, each region operates in its own silos; each region with their own system; logistics providers with different contracts, all of which don’t “talk” to each other.

 Another executive, this one with a large beauty company, also struggles with trying to manage many fragmented systems.
-Some of the company’s 3PLs provide IT systems and support, but others don’t.
-And its own in-house system only provides limited information.
-So the company is looking to implement one system that can gather and analyze data from so many different sources.
-But, they don’t want to “rip-and-replace” their existing systems.
+Some of the company’s 3PLs provide IT systems and support, but others don’t, and its own in-house system only provides limited information.
+So the company is looking to implement one system that can gather and analyze data from so many different sources, however, they don’t want to “rip-and-replace” their existing systems.

-A representative with a large global 3PL described how it learned the hard way that building your own in-house solution comes with it’s own challenges.
-The company built a new track and trace system to replace their old one.
-Trouble is, that old system stored 3 years of historical customer data - and they don’t have the ability to migrate that data from old to new.
+A representative with a large global 3PL described how it learned the hard way that building your own in-house solution comes with its own challenges.
+The company built a new track and trace system to replace their old one; the trouble is, that old system stored three years of historical customer data, and they don't possess the ability to migrate that data from old to new.

-Fortunately for them, there were some fantastic presentations that provided expert advice and guidance, including:
+Fortunately for them, some fantastic presentations provided expert advice and guidance, including:

-On Day 2, Gravity’s own David Graham, addressed how to leverage technologies like cloud computing, big data collection and analysis tocoordinate real-time communication and visibility to synchronize all parties across the extended supply network.
+On Day 2, Gravity Supply Chain Solutions’ very own David Graham addressed how to leverage technologies like cloud computing, big data collection, and analysis to coordinate real time communication and visibility to synchronize all parties across the extended supply network.

 If you weren’t able to attend David’s session, no problem, we’ve got you covered.
 You can now access the new white paper “Strategies for Synchronizing the Supply Chain Network.”
 Just click here to download the free white paper today.